dmccuk/terraform/README.md

 #
 ```

 Once your new EC2 instance is created you should receive an email.
 Check your spam filter if it doesn't turn up within a couple of minutes.
-Your EC2 instance IP address will be available.
+Your EC2 instance IP address will be inside the email (you can also get the public IP address from the AWS console).
 Open up you internet browser (chrome :)) and enter the IP address.
 You should see the following:

 ## Further information: